openshift/openshift-origin-design/web-console/4.0-designs/status/status.md

 ## Status Popovers

-If additional information about a status is available, a popover should be used to provide context and up to two suggested actions.
-Statuses with popovers should be styled in the same way as inline links to indicate interactivity.
+If additional information about a status is available, a popover should be used to provide context and one or more suggested actions.
+This is based on the [Infopop pattern](./web-console/future-openshift/contextual-help/contextual-help.md#infopop-pattern) that can be used to provide contextual help in other areas of the console.

+Statuses with popovers should be styled in the same way as inline link buttons to indicate interactivity.

 ![Status popover in table](img/status-popover-table.png)

-Status popovers can include links, progress bars, and dynamically-updated content.
-Up to two contextual actions can be included in the footer of the popover.
+Status popovers can include internal links, external links (with an external link icon), progress bars, and dynamically-updated content.

+Contextually relevant actions should generally be placed within the footer of the popover, but can be included within the body when it makes sense to do so.

 ![Status popover examples](img/status-popover-examples.png)